Al Jazeera Balkans: Launch

 With €15 million reportedly invested in the project (according to general director Đođić), Al Jazeera Balkans began broadcasting on 11 November 2011, launching their website on the same day.
-The network's visual appearance is mainly based on that of its English-language counterpart.
-It broadcasts from the Eutelsat W3C satellite and also offers a live web stream just like its Arabic and English counterparts do.
+The network's visual appearance is mainly based on that of its English-language counterpart, in which this style lasted until 1 February 2015, when the channel adopted a new graphics package that looks similar to Al Jazeera America.
+It broadcast from the Eutelsat W3C satellite and also offered a live web stream just like its Arabic and English counterparts do.

+Final broadcast and signal shutdown

+Al Jazeera Balkans ceased live news broadcasting on 12 July 2025, concluding nearly 14 years of continuous operation since its launch in 2011.
+The final live news program aired at 12:00 PM local time, with news presenter Dalija Hasanbegović Konaković delivering the closing sign-off.
+In her farewell message, Hasanbegović Konaković expressed gratitude to viewers for their sustained trust and support, highlighting the channel’s dedication to providing a platform for underrepresented voices and upholding the principles of truthful and ethical journalism.

+Following the final live broadcast, Al Jazeera Balkans continued to air pre-recorded content until the end of July 2025, after which the channel’s signal was scheduled to be discontinued.

+The parent company, based in Doha, has not publicly disclosed detailed reasons for the closure; however, reports suggest that financial considerations and strategic business decisions played a significant role.
+The shutdown affected more than 250 employees.

 Audience and programming

-According to a report from the Associated Press, "Media experts say they hope the broadcaster will offer objective news to a public that was exposed for two decades to local media heavily influenced by politics."
-Al Jazeera Balkans has a modern studio in Sarajevo and smaller studios in Belgrade, Zagreb and Skopje.
-The station plans to have correspondents in Podgorica, Prishtina, Mostar, Split and Banja Luka who will report in the local variants of the Serbo-Croatian language.
-The station has reporters in based in Washington, D.C., London, Berlin, Vienna, Moscow, Istanbul and Jerusalem by utilizing the resources of the current Al Jazeera bureaus around the world.
-The network serves viewers in Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro, Serbia, and Slovenia.
+According to a report from the Associated Press, "media experts say they hope the broadcaster will offer objective news to a public that was exposed for two decades to local media heavily influenced by politics."
+Al Jazeera Balkans had a modern studio in Sarajevo and smaller studios in Belgrade and Zagreb.
+The station had correspondents in Podgorica, Pristina, Mostar, Banja Luka, and Skopje, who reported in the local variants of the Serbo-Croatian language.
+The station had reporters in based in Washington, D.C., London, Berlin, Vienna, Moscow, Istanbul and Jerusalem by utilizing the resources of the current Al Jazeera bureaus around the world.
+The network served viewers in Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro, Serbia, and Slovenia.

 Programmes

-Al Jazeera Balkans produces its daily content as well as some weekly content (Al Jazeera Business and Sportski magazin) in its studios located at the ARIA Centar's top floor.
-Its weekly interview programmes, Oni pobjeđuju and Recite Al Jazeeri, are shot on remote locations.
+Al Jazeera Balkans produced its daily content as well as some weekly content (Al Jazeera Business and Sportski magazin) in its studios located at the ARIA Centar.
+Its weekly interview programmes, Oni pobjeđuju and Recite Al Jazeeri, were shot on remote locations.